Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 * [`images_to_gif.py`](./tools/images_to_gif.py): create a gif from the generated images by the model;
 * [`plotter.py`](./tools/plotter.py): utility functions for plotting results;
 * [`uncertainty.py`](./tools/uncertainty.py): utility functions to compute uncertainty for deterministic and Monte Carlo Dropout models;
 * [`XRaysDataset.py`](./tools/XRaysDataset.py): load and preprocess data from given directory.
-This tools permits to set the final image size needed to pass the images to the model and sets up the prefetching of the dataset for increased performances.
+This tool permits to set the final image size accepted by the model and sets up the prefetching of the dataset for increased performances.

 ## Generation Results